Ser PFKNR en 2025

 Act II: Being Seen, Watched, and Held (Center)

-• Political surveillance
+• Political friction

 Act III: Conflict, Resistance, and Reality (Bottom Section)